National remnant: Austria

 Elections to the National Council, the lower house of the Austrian parliament, use a three-tiered variant of the national remnant system.
-Each state is divided into several local constituencies, each electing multiple members.
+Each state is divided into several local constituencies.
 Seats that aren't allocated at the local level are fed into regional constituencies (corresponding to the states), where the process is repeated.
 Any seats that still aren't allocated after this goes to the federal constituency, where all remaining seats are assigned.

 Czechoslovakia

 The system was used in Czechoslovakia after the Velvet revolution, to elect the Federal Assembly.
 Unlike the implementations in Italy and Turkey, two separate "national" allocations were done for the Czech Republic and the Slovak Republic, due to the federal nature of the legislature (each of the two republics was represented proportionally to its census population in the lower house, and on an equal basis in the upper house).

+Germany

+During the Weimar Republic, a three-tiered variant of the national remnant system was used for elections to the Reichstag.
+The country was divided into 16 electoral associations (sg.
+Wahlkreisverband), in turn divided into 35 electoral districts (sg.
+Wahlkreis).
+Parties got one seat for every 60,000 votes they won in a district, and votes that were not converted into seats were fed into the associations.
+Here, the process would be repeated, with parties being given another seat for every 60,000 residual votes, followed by another round at the federal level where every 60,000 votes would once again translate into a seat.